 They say that if you find something to do that you love, you’ll never work a day in your life.
-In other words, finding work that makes you happy feels less like work and more like doing something that is a passion or gives you pleasure.
+In other words, finding work that makes you happy feels less like work and more like doing something you love to do.

 Not everyone has the opportunity to do work that makes them happy.
 Work can be a lot of work!
 But most of us are more happy with our jobs if they fit who we are, what we like to do, and fit our lives in some way.
 For example, a mom with school-age kids may want a job nearby, or one with early morning hours.
 A young person who is a night-owl might want a job that starts later and goes into the night.
 A creative person may want a job that allows them to create, and someone who is not a book-learner may want a job that allows them to work with their hands.

 If you are interested in working on your preferences in order to try to find a job or career that is likely to make you happy, then you can get more specific with the list of preferences you’ve created (Cohen, et al., 1991).

 - Review your list of Preferences